 This has already happened numerous times where scientists and scholars wedded to one concept, such as the shape of DNA, quickly converted when clear evidence was found that contradicted earlier ideas.
 In several famous instances, scientists who built their reputations on one set of supposed facts stood up before meetings of their colleagues to admit they were wrong and to embrace the new research.

-Scientists come up with updated findings all the time because all ideas, from evolution to anything else, is thoroughly tested and tested again.
+Scientists come up with updated findings all the time because all ideas, from evolution to anything else, are thoroughly tested and tested again.
 New results are tested repeatedly, too, until a consensus is reached based on clear, hard evidence.
 With modern technology, that testing is more rigorous and more exacting.
 The final findings are more obvious.

 Believers don’t have to worry such effort.
 They simply believe.
 That’s great.
 Belief helps many people get through life.
 Their belief may even be correct.
 However, if an aspect is shown to be wrong, then they ignore the facts.
 For example, the sign at the Abraham’s Well says it dates to the 12 or 13th century BCE, which makes it too young for the Patriarch.
 Facts like that haven’t deterred believers.